shaunmcglinchey/weatherHQ/README.md

 To do
 --------------
-Increase test coverage
+* Increase test coverage
-Add AngularJS frontend (simple form component that invokes a 'weatherService' which in turn will handle the calls to the API backend via Angular '$http' service.
+* Add simple AngularJS frontend (simple form component that invokes a 'weatherService' which in turn will handle the calls to the API backend via Angular '$http' service).